dotnet/docs/docs/core/distribution-packaging.md

   - **Version:** \<sdk version>
   - **Contains:** (15)

-The following 2 meta packages are optional.
-They do bring value for end users, as they abstract the top-level package (dotnet-sdk) which simplifies the installation of the full set of .NET packages.
-These meta packages would reference a specific .NET SDK version.
+The following two meta packages are optional.
+They bring value for end users in that they abstract the top-level package (dotnet-sdk), which simplifies the installation of the full set of .NET packages.
+These meta packages reference a specific .NET SDK version.

 - `dotnet[major]` - Installs the specific sdk version
   - **Version:** \<sdk version>